Tax Base Erosion and Profit Shifting (BEPS)

-Developing countries’ revenue losses from tax base erosion and profit shifting (BEPS) is USD 200 billion annually, across all sectors.
-With a long list of Sustainable Development Goals (SDGs) to finance, it is more important than ever that resource-rich developing country governments ensure existing and future mining projects contribute their full share to government budgets.
+Tax base erosion and profit shifting (BEPS) through aggressive tax avoidance costs developing countries USD 200 billion in revenue annually, across all sectors.
+Resource-rich countries face unique BEPS risks and administration challenges that can prevent effective taxation of the mining sector and divert revenue from host governments.
+With a long list of Sustainable Development Goals (SDGs) to fund and the COVID-19 pandemic stressing public resources, it is more important than ever for resource-rich developing country governments to ensure existing and future mining projects fully contribute to public finances.

 - Excessive interest deductions